 - Vaginal creams applied directly into your vagina.
 Examples include conjugated estrogens (Premarin cream), estradiol (Estrace cream), and estropipate (Ogen cream).

 - Vaginal rings inserted into the uppermost part of your vagina.
 They remain in place for 90 days at a time.
 Estradiol (Estring, Femring) is available as a vaginal ring.

 - Vaginal tablets inserted into your vagina.
 Estradiol (Vagifem) is available in this form.

 A variety of alternative products are available to treat menopause symptoms.
-It is important to know how these products differ from FDA-approved HRT.
+It is important to know how these products differ from FDA-approved ERT and HRT.

 - Bioidentical hormones.
 The term, bioidentical, means that they have exactly the same chemical structure as hormones made by your body.
 Bioidentical hormones are synthetic, or made in a laboratory.
 They look exactly like your body’s hormones, but they are man-made.
 Your body cannot tell the difference between a bioidentical hormone product and its own hormones.
 Proponents of bioidentical hormones believe this makes them safer and more superior than other forms of synthetic estrogen.
 However, there is not enough scientific evidence to support these claims.

 - Herbal products.
-Herbal products also claim to be useful for treating the symptoms of menopause.
+Some herbal products claim to be useful for treating the symptoms of menopause.
 However, the FDA does not regulate herbal products in the same way that it controls over-the-counter and prescription medications.
 The FDA regulates herbal products as foods, not drugs.
-As such, manufacturers do not have to prove that they work or that they are safe.
-In addition, their purity is not regulated and some products have been found to be contaminated with toxic substances.
+Manufacturers do not have to prove that herbal products work or that they are safe.
+Their purity is not regulated, and some products have been contaminated with toxic substances.
 Always consult your doctor and pharmacist before using herbal products.